taskforcedev/laravel-support/README.md

 - Laravel 5.3+

 ## Features
+- Provides a 'base' controller which can be extended to ensure all views have access to the buildData method.
 - Provides a single place to edit config for all Taskforcedev packages (other packages are free to require this also).
 - Provides authorization helper support if your user model follows some of our known conventions.
 - Provides user model namespace detection, allows packages to interact with the user model easily.